Woods to partner Garcia and Rose at British Open

 Lee Westwood, the world number three, was drawn with crowd-pleasing U.S. Masters champion Bubba Watson and Japan's Yoshinori Fujimoto.

-"You always expect Lee to do well," big-hitting American Watson told reporters.
-"It seems like every major he is in, he's in the top five.

-"He's a great player.
-Even if he starts off slow he fights back and has a chance to win."

-Title holder Darren Clarke will play alongside triple major champion Ernie Els and former U.S. Masters winner Zach Johnson.
+Title holder Darren Clarke is to play alongside triple major champion Ernie Els and former U.S. Masters winner Zach Johnson.

 The honour of striking the first blow of the 141st edition of the championship will fall to Britain's Barry Lane at 0619.